DigitalSlideArchive/HistomicsTK/README.rst

   and `examples <https://digitalslidearchive.github.io/HistomicsTK/examples.html>`__
   for more information.

-  This can be installed via `pip install histomicstk`.
+  This can be installed on Linux via `pip install histomicstk`.

-  If you want to specify precise library versions for reading various microscopy formats, you will need to install various libraries via your package manager or from source (libopenslide-dev, libtiff-dev).

-  To avoid installing these complex dependencies, you can install using specific prebuilt wheels via
+  HistomicsTK uses the `large_image`_ library to read and various microscopy image formats.
+Depending on your exact system, installing the necessary libraries to support these formats can be complex.
+There are some non-official prebuilt libraries available for Linux, that can be included as part of the installation by specifying
-  `pip install histomicstk -f https://manthey.github.io/large_image_wheels`.
+  `pip install histomicstk --find-links https://manthey.github.io/large_image_wheels`.
+  Note that if your previously installed HistomicsTK or large_image without these, you may need to add `--force-reinstall --no-cache-dir` to the `pip install` command to force it to use the find-links option.

+  The system version of various libraries are used if the `--find-links` option is not specified.
+You will need to use your package manager to install appropriate libraries (on Ubuntu, for instance, you'll need `libopenslide-dev` and `libtiff-dev`).

 - **As a server-side Girder plugin for web-based analysis**: This is intended to allow pathologists/biologists to apply analysis modules/pipelines